-The purpose of this presentation is to discuss techniques
+The purpose of this presentation is to discuss techniques and facilities which:

-- isolate the programmer from specific hardware considerations - 2) provide for data and device independence - allow the programmer to deal with a logical rather than a physical view of data and devices - 4) allow computer resources to be reconfigured, replaced, rearranged, reorganized, restructured or otherwise optimized either automatically by system utilities or explicitly by a system manager or database administrator, without the need to rewrite programs.
+- 1. Isolate the programmer from specific hardware considerations - 2.
+Provide for data and device independence - 3.
+Allow the programmer to deal with a logical rather than a physical view of data and devices - 4.
+Allow computer resources to be reconfigured, replaced, rearranged, reorganized, restructured or otherwise optimized either automatically by system utilities or explicitly by a system manager or databse administrator, without the need to rewrite programs.

-The evolutionary development of these techniques will

-be reviewed from a historical perspective, and the specific

-principles identified will be applied to the problem of pro-

-ducing formatted screen applications which will run on any

-type of CRT.
+The evolutionary development of these techniques will be reviewed from a historical perspective, and the specific principles identified will be applied to the problem of producing formatted screen applications which will run on any type of CRT.

-JOHN HULME

-J. HULME Applied Cybernetics, Inc. Los Gatos, California 224 Camino Del Cerro